-Throughout the school year, the superintendent's office publishes newsletters, brochures, fliers, calendars, news releases, and other communication materials.
+Throughout the school year, the school office and superintendent's office publishes newsletters, brochures, fliers, calendars, news releases, and other communication materials.
 These publications offer employees and the community information pertaining to school activities and achievements.
 They include the following: